bodong1987/Avalonia.PropertyGrid/README.md

 v11.3.0.18
 * Removed multiple buttons in the header area, integrated them into a pop-up menu of one button, and opened up more options.
 * The names of some Attributes have been adjusted and some new options have been added.
 You can see these changes in the code in the documentation and examples.
+* Built-in scroll bar, by default, PropertyGrid header is fixed at the top when scrolling

+v11.3.0.21
+* New display and editing support for common containers has been added, but there are certain limitations.
+Containers that implement observable interfaces will not have the ability to dynamically add, delete, clear, and other operations.